-205 feet and 82 mph is nothing to sneeze at and plenty thrilling.
-But there are coasters that climb much taller and reach much higher speeds.
+A coaster that climbs 205 feet and hits 82 mph is nothing to sneeze at and plenty thrilling.
+But there are coasters that rise much higher and reach considerably faster speeds.
 See the 10 tallest roller coasters in the world and the world's 10 fastest roller coasters.
 And while Xcelerator pours on the thrills, it doesn't make the list of the scariest roller coasters.
 Other wild coasters at Knott's include the wooden Ghost Rider, the inverted Silver Bullet, and HangTime, an Infinity coaster that features a long pause at the top of the lift hill before it drops.